asdf-format/asdf-standard/source/file_layout.rst

   If compression is being used, this is the size of the decoded block data.

-- ``checksum`` (64-bit unsigned integer, big-endian): An optional MD5
-  checksum of the used data in the block.
-The special value of 0 indicates that no checksum verification should be performed.  *TBD*.
+- ``checksum`` (16-byte string): An optional MD5 checksum of the used data in the block.
+The special value of all zeros indicates that no checksum verification should be performed.

 Flags
 ^^^^^